autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/index.md

 - AD API hides differences in version and implementation and absorbs the impact of changes.
 - AD API has a default implementation and can be applied to some simple ODDs with options.
 - The AD API implementation is extensible with the third-party components as long as it meets the specifications.
-- Component Interface provides stable and medium-term specifications.
+- The component interface provides stable and medium-term specifications.
 This makes it easier to add components.
-- Component Interface clarifies the public and private parts of a component and improves maintainability.
+- The component interface clarifies the public and private parts of a component and improves maintainability.
-- Component Interface is extensible with the third-party design to improve the sub-components' reusability.
+- The component interface is extensible with the third-party design to improve the sub-components' reusability.

 Non-goals:

 - AD API does not cover security.
 Use it with other reliable methods.
-- Component Interface is just a specification, it does not include an implementation.
+- The component interface is just a specification, it does not include an implementation.

 ## Architecture

-The components of Autoware are connected via Component Interface.
+The components of Autoware are connected via the component interface.
 Each component uses the interface to provide functionality and to access other components.
 AD API implementation is also a component.
-Since the functional elements required for AD API are defined as Component Interface, other components do not need to consider AD API directly.
+Since the functional elements required for AD API are defined as the component interface, other components do not need to consider AD API directly.
-Tools for evaluation and debugging, such as simulators, access both AD API and Component Interface.
+Tools for evaluation and debugging, such as simulators, access both AD API and the component interface.

 ![architecture](./general/architecture.drawio.svg)

-Component Interface has a hierarchical specification.
+The component interface has a hierarchical specification.
 The top-level architecture consists of some components.
 Each component has some options of the next-level architecture.
 Developers select one of them when implementing the component.
 The simplest next-level architecture is monolithic.
 This is an all-in-one and black box implementation, and is suitable for small group development, prototyping, and very complex functions.